una/personal-goals/ideas-and-misc/book-checklist.md

 ## May 2015
 - [x] Enchanted Objects -- David Rose
 - [x] The Four Hour Work Week -- Tim Ferriss
-- [ ] Automate This: How Algorithms Came to Rule Our World -- Christopher Steiner
+- [x] Automate This: How Algorithms Came to Rule Our World -- Christopher Steiner
+- [ ] What If: Serious Scientific Answers to Absurd Hypothetical Questions -- Randall Munroe
+- [ ] Lean UX

 To-Read
 ---